 Photo: Your photo must meet the dimensions specified in the form, be clear and no more than 6 months old, and show your upper body.

-Pro Tip: If you are attaching a physical photo, include two extras in the envelope with your application form, keep them in a separate plastic bag to avoid damage.
+Pro Tip: Include two extra photos in the envelope with your application form, keep them in a separate plastic bag to avoid damage.

 1. Name: Your name has to match your passport, exactly.
-Specifically, it needs to match the computerized text at the bottom of your passport, as follows:
+Specifically, it needs to match the computerized text at the bottom of your passport, as below:

 To find your name and the correct order for the application form, refer to the bottom two lines of your passport.
 On the second-to-bottom line, you should see a three-digit country code along with your name.
 For example: